Tinram/Go-Notes/README.md

 		m.Unlock()
 		```

-+ counter that can be safely changed from muliple goroutines: `sync.WaitGroup`
++ counter that can be safely changed from multiple goroutines: `sync.WaitGroup`

 ## gotchas